 They told them in English to watch out for the other side in Turkey.
 In Arabic the officers said “don’t come to Greece, go from the sea”.
 They punched, kicked and beat the respondent with a branch.
 Some officer was insulting them in English by calling them “dogs”.

 At the river, there was already a boat, 2 by 3 metres in size.
 The boat was not prepared yet, the officers asked the respondent to pump it with air.
 That took 30 minutes.
-The 200 people were separated into several groups, each of them about 8 – 9 people who were loaded on the boat, 2 officers were paddling.
+The 200 people were separated into several groups, each of them about 8 – 9 people who were loaded on the boat, and 2 people working for the police were paddling.
 Two officers dressed in civilian clothing and balaclavas drove the boat speaking Arabic.
 The respondent was in the last group.
-When he was supposed to go on the boat, Turkish army came and disagreed with the Greek army about not pushing the people.
+When he was supposed to go on the boat, Turkish officers appeared on the other side of the river.
 The Turkish army did not allow the Greek army to push people back and took them to a different point.
 These officers now stayed and asked the people of the last group to deflate the boat and take it to another point.
 The respondent explained that he thinks more than half were ferried across by the time the Turkish army arrived.

-The rest of the group, just under 100, were put back in the van and driven for 30 minutes.
-All were loaded in one truck, they could not breathe because the trunk was already full of people.
+The rest of the group, just under 100, were put back in the vans and driven for 30 minutes.
 One officer came and hit the people with a stick to make space so that all could fit in the truck.
 They could not breathe properly because of the lack of space.

-They were driven to a big forest, a lot of trees, the river was around 40 metres wide.
+They were driven to a big forest, with a lot of trees.
+The river at this point was around 40 metres wide.
 After arriving at another point, the boat was prepared again by the respondent and people out of his group, which took 20 minutes.
 According to the officers, there are Turkish military barracks around that place and that the people should hide from them.
 This location was identified as between Didymoteicho and Serem.

 12 people were forced to get into the boat, including children and women.
 The water level in the boat was 70 cm.
 The boat was too small for the number of people aboard and therefore constantly at risk.
 The officers asked them in the middle of the river to jump in the water, not caring about the women and children.